scalawithcats/scala-with-cats/src/pages/monad-transformers/index.typ

 - `E` is the error type for the `Either`;
 - `A` is the result type for the `Either`.

-This time we create an alias for `EitherT` that fixes `Future` and `Error` and allows `A` to vary:
+The simplest approach is to create an alias for `EitherT` that fixes `Future` and `Error` and allows `A` to vary:

 ```scala mdoc:silent